sjforman/sjforman.github.io/_posts/2016-02-27-sharing-and-price-transparency.md

 ---
 layout: post
-title: Autonomous car congestion nightmare?
-Maybe not...
+title: Autonomous Cars and Induced Demand
 ---

 [Last week][parking-post] I argued that autonomous cars can unleash a positive feedback loop transforming our cities for the better, by rendering parking an anachronism.
 In response, several commenters pointed to [a post on Jarrett Walker's blog][jarrett-walker-congestion-disaster] that contemplates an alternative possible future.
 One where — land-use benefits notwithstanding — autonomy causes a dramatic _increase_ in the total number of miles driven, and, by extension, terrible congestion.
 Walker, paraphrasing [Mark Hallenbeck][hallenbeck-bio], imagines as follows: